Follow GotFuturama on

 Select a Production Season to view a guide

-All 72 episodes were originally created in 4 production runs called 1ACV to 4ACV.
+All 72 episodes of the original run were created in 4 production runs called 1ACV to 4ACV.
 The ACV is a code assigned to Futurama by FOX and has no further meaning.
-FOX however did not air the episodes in their original order, nor did it stick to the intended schedule line.
-As both the DVDs and Cartoon Network do honor the production runs, you can also access our Futurama Episode Guide divided into these 4 production runs:
+FOX however did not air the episodes in their original order, nor did they stick to the intended episode order.
+The Futurama movies (5ACV) and later seasons (not with FOX) keep the ACV naming convention.
+The episodes of production run 6ACV and 7ACV were split into 2 television seasons each.
+But for the movies, Futurama DVDs/Blu-rays are also sold by production season (called Volume) with the later production rules split into two.
+You can access our Futurama Episode Guide divided into these production runs/volumes:

 Legal notice: "Futurama" TM and copyright FOX, its related entities and the Curiosity Company.
 All rights reserved.
 Any reproduction, duplication or distribution of these materials in any form is expressly prohibited.
 Disclaimer: As a fan page, this web site and its content are not authorized by FOX.